TrueLayer/payments-quickstart/README.md

 ```

 NOTE:
+- You can pass a custom environment file using the `dotenv_config_path` option.
-Now you can optionally use BASE64_PRIVATE_KEY instead of PRIVATE_KEY to prevent issues if the format.
+- Now you can optionally use BASE64_PRIVATE_KEY instead of PRIVATE_KEY to prevent issues if the format.
 To do so you can simply use the command bellow:

 ```bash
   base64 your-private-key.pem | pbcopy